Please send your questions about rules

 dimples on some bones that look like the feather dimples on ostrich

-But mammoths are hairy and elephants aren't, so we don't know if those
+bones.
+But mammoths are hairy and elephants aren't, so we don't know

-two dinosaurs had feathers until we see a skin impression.
-There are
+if those two dinosaurs had feathers until we see a skin impression.

-partial skin impressions from Trex that show scales and not feathers.
+There are partial skin impressions from Trex that show scales and not

 Q: Velociraptors are terror on legs in the movies.
 How dangerous were